September 2, 2016, In Family Law

 Temporary Spousal Support Versus Permanent Spousal Support

-Temporary spousal support is deigned to provide some financial support to a lower income earning spouse during the divorce process.
+Temporary spousal support is designed to provide some financial support to a lower-income earning spouse during the divorce process.
 These payments typically end once a permanent spousal support award is in place.

 What Is Considered When Determining Spousal Support?

 A number of factors will be taken into account when assessing spousal support including:

 - The skills of a supported spouse, the current job market, and the training/education necessary to develop these skills